"""pmrf.model

 def with_param_groups(self: ModelT, param_groups: ParameterGroup | list[ParameterGroup]) -> ModelT:

-"""Return a a model with parameter groups appended.
+"""Return a model with parameter groups appended.

-Parmaeter groups can be used to specify relationships between parameters in the model,
+Parameter groups can be used to specify relationships between parameters in the model,

 such as joint priors.